notadeejay/rbc-training/data/Week 5 Day 1/12__Listen For Focus__Exercise.md

 uuid: bd64e7c8-10c5-44b5-82bc-64b83268a95d
 ---

 ## Tasks

-- Add code so that when a user focuses inside an input element, the border of this input element changes colour
+- Add code so that when a user clicks on an input element, the border of this input element changes colour
-- Use CSS to style your inputs and submit buttons
+- Use CSS to style the text input and submit button of your form

 ## jQuery reference